anvemaha/worm-game/README.md

     - Turn into blocks when stuck
 - Blocks
     - Can't move
-    - Disappear if in next to another block of the same color.
+    - Disappear if next to another block of the same color.

 # Setup
 - Follow the guide on [otter2d.com](http://otter2d.com/example.php?p=3).